PostHog/posthog.com/contents/handbook/company/story.md

 ## Feb 2020: Launch

-We got into YCombinator's W20 batch, and just a couple of weeks after starting realized that we needed to build PostHog.
+We got into Y Combinator's W20 batch, and just a couple of weeks after starting realized that we needed to build PostHog.

 We launched on [Hacker News](https://news.ycombinator.com/item?id=22376732) with our MVP, just 4 weeks after we started writing code.